Mingzhu666/BundleCalculator/README.md

 CalculatorTest.java are the JUnit 5 tests for Calculator.

-InputTest.java are the JUnit 5 tests for GetInput.
+InputProcessorTest.java are the JUnit 5 tests for GetInput.

 ## Run the program
 Run the program by running Main.java

+Or go to File
+-> Project Structure
+-> Artifacts
+-> Click the 'plus' sign
+-> click JAR
+-> From modules with dependencies
+-> Pick up the Main class
+-> Click Ok
+-> Click Ok

+Click 'Build'-> Build Artifact-> Click 'Build' in the popup dialog

+Copy resources folder to './out/artifacts/AssignmentTmp1_jar'

-Or Run  the below command in the project directory/out/artifacts/AssignmentTmp1_jar
+Run  the below command in the project directory/out/artifacts/AssignmentTmp1_jar
 ```
 java -jar AssignmentTmp1.jar
 ```